konstantinosfragkoulis/DroneCtrl/README.md

 Additionally, you need to change some variables in the python script.
 Look for the section "USER EDITABLE VARIABLES".
 There, it is important to change the constant `MASS` to the mass of your drone in kilograms.

 ## Features
-Currently, not much works.
+Currently, few things works.
 All you can do is:
 - Automatic takeoff
 - Automatic landing
 - Controlling the drone with easy-to-use functions: Instead of manually setting the yaw, pitch, roll and throttle, you will just set the forward and vertical acceleration, and a helper function will do all of the conversions.

+## Implemeted Features That are Currently Being Tested
+Features which have been implemented and are currently being tested.
+Most likely there will be improvements.
+- Object tracking
+- Stabilized hover

 ## Features Currently Being Implemented
-- Object tracking
+Features that are currently being implemented.
+If there are features for testing, they will be tested before implementing new ones.
+- Passing through hoops

 ## Future Features
-The following features are planned to be implemented:
+Features that are planned to be implemented:
-- Stabilized hover
 - Path planning
-- Passing through hoops